John Tatum (wrestler): Global Wrestling Federation (1991–1993)

 In 1991, Tatum reunited with Rod Price as the "California Connection" / the "Coast to Coast.
 Connection" in the Global Wrestling Federation winning the GWF Tag Team Championship twice and competed in the GWF North American Heavyweight Championship tournament, before leaving the promotion in November 1993.
 During his stint in the GWF, Tatum founded his own promotion in Dallas called Big D Pro Wrestling.
 In June 1992, Tatum replaced Skandor Akbar as booker, until being replaced by Gary Hart a month later.

 Retirement

 After leaving the GWF, Tatum continued wrestling on the Texas independent circuit for two years until his retirement in 1995 to take over his family's business at the Pensacola Interstate Fair in Pensacola, Florida.

 Personal life

 On November 26, 1986, Tatum was involved in a head-on car accident.
 The driver of the other vehicle died, while Tatum suffered various injuries and was charged with drug possession.
-John's passenger was his pregnant girlfriend, who suffered a miscarriage from the incident.
+John's passenger was his girlfriend, who suffered permanent injuries from the incident.

 On July 12, 2019, it was announced that Tatum had suffered multiple heart attacks.